The Graaff family have played a defining role in the South African political, social and business landscape for over three generations.

 During World War II he saw service in Northern Africa and was taken prisoner at Tobruk.
 He was decorated in 1947 and received the MBE for his inspiring leadership as a Defence Force Officer.

-Sir Div is also known for the social gaffe he made when the Queen, then Princess Elizabeth, visited South Africa in 1947.
-In the restaurant is a photo of the dashing De Villiers dancing with the young princess at her 21st birthday party – but he neglected to wear gloves, and you are not supposed to dance with royalty without wearing gloves.
+Sir Div made a social gaffe when the Queen of England, then Princess Elizabeth, visited South Africa in 1947.
+In the restaurant is a photo of the young De Villiers dancing with the princess at her 21st birthday party where he neglected to wear gloves.
+A commoner is not supposed to dance with royalty without wearing gloves.

 The M1 highway in Johannesburg, was named the De Villiers Graaff Motorway in his honour.